 You can also visit Santa in Critter Country at Pooh’s thotful spot daily inside Disneyland.
 He’s over by the exit of Splash Mountain.
 He takes breaks during the day.
 I will update when he arrives from the North Pole and starts greeting guests.

 All of the holiday food options and recommendations need their own post.
-I’m going to leave this photo of my all time favorite beignet flavor – candy cane right here!!!!And for all the food details this holiday season in both parks let’s discuss that topic further over here!
+I tried lots of new holiday items and posted my review over on the holiday food post!
 I created a holiday food checklist you can print for your trip go check it out!

 Disney Merriest Nites